NiclasHedam/color/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## Credits

-This package is made possible with help from [Frax.dk Development](https://frax.dk) and [Hedam Technologies IvS](https://hedam.org).

 ## License

-Released under the Apache License 2.0
+Released under the MIT license